 November 13, 2012 - Sheikh Ahmed Moaz al-Khatib is elected leader of the Syrian opposition collective, the National Coalition for Syrian Revolutionary and Opposition Forces.

 visits rebels in Syria.
-It is reported that he is the highest ranking U.S. official to visit since the beginning of the war.
+It is reported that he is the highest ranking US official to visit since the beginning of the war.

-June 13, 2013 - The Obama Administration says that Syria has crossed a 'red line' with its use of chemical weapons, including the nerve agent sarin gas, against rebels and indicates that it will be stepping up its support of the rebels, who have been calling for the United States and others to provide arms need to battle Assad's forces.
+US President Barack Obama says that Syria has crossed a "red line" with its use of chemical weapons against rebels.
+His administration indicates that it will be stepping up its support of the rebels, who have been calling for the United States and others to provide arms needed to battle Assad's forces.

 July 6, 2013 - Ahmad Assi Jarba is elected the new leader of the Syrian National Coalition.

 to begin an investigation into whether chemical weapons have been used during the civil war.

-of Syrian activists' claims that the Bashar al-Assad government used chemical weapons in an attack on civilians on August 21.
+of Syrian activists' claims that the Assad government used chemical weapons in an attack on civilians on August 21.
 Anti-regime activist groups in Syria say more than 1,300 people were killed in the attack outside Damascus, many of them women and children.

 August 24, 2013 - Medical charity Doctors Without Borders announces that three hospitals near Damascus treated more than 3,000 patients suffering "neurotoxic symptoms" on August 21.
 Reportedly, 355 of the patients died.

 UN inspectors reach the site of a reported chemical attack

 in Moadamiyet al-Sham, near Damascus.
 En route to the site, the team's convoy is hit by sniper fire.
 No one is injured.

 August 29, 2013 - The UK's Parliament votes against any military action in Syria.